Start your free &

 Will I have to face my abuser again?

-If the claim is made directly against the abuser, then they will need to be involved in the claim.
+If the claim is made directly against the abuser, they will need to be involved in the claim.

 Will I have to give evidence in court?